NicoHood/IRLremote/Readme.md

 ### Adding new protocols

 You can also ask me to implement any new protocol, just file an issue on Github or contact me directly.
-Or you can just choose the hash option which works very relyable for unknown protocols.
+Or you can just choose the hash option which works very reliable for unknown protocols.

 More projects + contact can be found here: http://www.NicoHood.de